 Solar Site Types

 Single–axis trackers: A single-axis tracker moves the panels on one axis of movement, usually aligned with north and south.
-This type of system is designed to maximize solar energy collection throughout the year.
+This system is designed to maximize solar energy collection throughout the year.
 Single-axis trackers are the most common tracking systems installed today.
 Although dual-axis trackers can increase total energy production by 5-10% above a single-axis tracker, single-axis trackers are more cost-effective and reliable.
-But while they are superior for PV productivity, they are indeed tricky to inspect.
+But while they are superior for PV productivity, they are tricky to inspect.
 The complexity lies in the fact that the panels move.
 This poses operational issues at the time of flying: the orientation of the trackers has to be taken into account by the pilot.
-At Sitemark, we have very clear guidelines for the pilots to ensure the data acquisition process is smooth and to help tackle the complexity.
+At Sitemark, we have clear guidelines for the pilots to ensure the data acquisition process is smooth and to help tackle the complexity.

 Solar Panel Technologies: